Skip Navigation

 Resident Teacher Program Overview

 We are looking for individuals with a college degree who demonstrate flexibility, initiative, and a commitment to learning and growing.
 Ideal candidates possess a relentless drive to improve student learning and set high expectations for themselves, their colleagues, and children.
-We are also making a particular effort to recruit a diverse pool of candidates who will use their professional experience, subject matter knowledge, and record of achievement to improve the educational experiences and outcomes of students in Prince George’s County.
+We are also making a particular effort to recruit a diverse pool of candidates who will use their professional experience, subject matter knowledge, and record of achievement to improve the educational experiences and outcomes of students in Prince George’s County Public Schools.

 Contact Information